Post-classical history: Mesoamerica

-At the beginning of the global Post Classic Period, the city of Teotihuacan was at its zenith, housing over 125,000 people, at 500 A.D it was the sixth largest city in the world at the time.
+At the beginning of the global post-classical period, the city of Teotihuacan was at its zenith, housing over 125,000 people, at 500 AD it was the sixth largest city in the world at the time.
 The city's residents built the Pyramid of the Sun the third largest pyramid of the world, oriented to follow astronomical events.
-Suddenly in the 6th and 7th centuries, the city suddenly declined possibly as a result of severe environmental damage caused by extreme weather events of 535–536.
+In the 6th and 7th centuries, the city suddenly declined possibly as a result of severe environmental damage caused by extreme weather events of 535–536.
 There is evidence that large parts of the city were burned, possibly in a domestic rebellion.
 The city's legacy would inspire all future civilizations in the region.

-At the same time was Classic Age of the Mayan Civilization clustered in dozens of city states on the Yucatán and modern day Guatemala.
-The most significant of these cities was Chichen Itza which often fiercely competed with its neighbors to be the dominant economic influence in the region.
+At the same time was Classic Age of the Maya civilization clustered in dozens of city states on the Yucatán and modern day Guatemala.
+The most significant of these cities was Chichen Itza which often fiercely competed with anywhere from 60 to 80 city states to be the dominant economic influence in the region.
+Likewise, other Mayan cities such as Tikal and Calakmul also initiated a series of full-scale conflicts in the area over power and prestige, culminating in the Tikal-Calakmul Wars in the 6th century.

-The Mayans had an upper caste of priests, who were well versed in astronomy, mathematics and writing.
-The Mayan developed the concept of zero, and a 365-day calendar which possibly pre-dates its creation in Old-World societies.
-After 900, many Mayan cities suddenly declined in a period of drought.
+The Mayans had an upper caste of priests, who were well versed in astronomy, mathematics, and writing.
+The Mayan developed the concept of zero, and a 365-day calendar which possibly pre-dates its creation in Old World societies.
+After 900, many Mayan cities suddenly declined due to ecological disaster which was likely caused by a combination of drought and an incessant cycle of warfare, It's also been noted that classical Mayan Cities lacked food storage facilities.